Need a solution for Lack of Energy During Pregnancy or Nursing?

 What percent of women get this ailment?

-It is estimated that more than 50% of all pregnant women report this symptom.
+It is estimated that more than 50% of all pregnant women report lack of energy during pregnancy.

 All you want to do is lie down on a floor (anywhere) and just sleep.
 Most of you will be more tired than usual during pregnancy, especially during early and late pregnancy.
 At these times, your body is producing new hormones and making a lot of changes to prepare for the hard work ahead which is exhausting (creating a human being takes a lot of work!).